elirandav/basic-service-dotnet-phase1/README.md

 ## Plan

-1. Have a green test that calls your service "/users" and returns a successful HTTP status code.
+1. Have a green test that calls your service GET "/users" and returns a successful HTTP status code.
-2. Have a green test that calls your service "/users" and returns a successful HTTP status code with the following response:
+2. Have a green test that calls your service GET "/users" and returns a successful HTTP status code with the following response:

 response: [{Id: 1, Name: 'Zehava Ben'},{Id: 2, Name: 'Billie Eilish'}]